 We are one of Canada’s leading colleges.

-We create outstanding educational experiences for our learners, both
+We create outstanding educational experiences for our learners, both students and employees.

 We work and learn in a welcoming and caring culture.